World-of-Workflows/WorkflowsUniversity/docs/19_plugins/OpenAIPlugin.md

 ##  Speech to Text activity

-This allows you to engage ChatGPT to turn a speak file into text. the speach file will by a ByteArray.
+This allows you to engage ChatGPT to turn a speak file into text.
+The speech file will by a ByteArray.
 You might need to use the **Utilities** plugin to turn a file into a Byte Array.

 The Model to use is 'whisper-1'